DOHMEX/domex-core-/README.md

   Market actions are triggered by zero-knowledge proofs tied to vault state transitions.
 No transactions.
 No gas.

 - **Global Liquidity Layer**
-  Unified, permissionless order book for DeFi and OTC flows — across chains.
+  Unified, permissionless order book for DeFi and OTC flows, across chains.

 - **Quantum-Safe Identity**
   Uses Poseidon hash-based identities (no ECDSA).
 Domex is quantum-resistant by default.